BloomTech-Labs/booked-up-be/README.md

 # Node.js

-We chose this framework becuase
+We chose this framework because

 -    Familiarity.
 -    Integration with PostgreSQL.